 June 3-14, 2018

-We then travel north to explore the ancient sites of Holy Island, Lindisfarne, Hexham, and the great cathedrals of Durham, Helmsley, and York with specially planned prayer services and liturgies throughout the journey.
+In addition to London and Canterbury, we will travel north to explore the ancient sites of Holy Island, Lindisfarne, Hexham, and the great cathedrals of Durham, Helmsley, and York with specially planned prayer services and liturgies throughout the journey.

 Pilgrims will arrive on their own and check into the Fielding Hotel, which is in a superb location in London’s vibrant Covent Garden.
 After time to rest, we have a welcome dinner at a local restaurant.
 Travellers on their own will check in at the hotel after 2 PM.